 This hike takes in total about 3,5 to 4,5 hours (incl. rest time).
 The paths are well developed and also suitable for less experienced hikers.

 The hike starts at the house of our hosts (about 1450m) on a well-developed path and leads us up the village.
 We walk past village houses and fields, which are cultivated by the local people.
 During the hike we have a nice view into the surrounding valleys and on the surrounding hillsides.
-After we have passed the last houses we see a row of very high eucalyptus trees, which mark the beginning of the Shimbwe meadows.
-The meadows lie at an altitude of about 1900 meters and are surrounded by dense rainforest.
+After we have passed the last houses we see a row of very high eucalyptus trees, which mark the border of the Kilimanjaro National Park.
+We are now at an altitude of about 1,900 meters.
 Here we can relax a little, enjoy the beautiful view and explore a bit the surroundings.
 In the meantime, our cook prepares a typical Chagga lunch at a small picnic place.
 After enjoying nature and our food, we walk leisurely the way back to the house of our hosts.
 We strengthen ourselves with a refreshing drink and fruits and drive back to Moshi.